 If you’re using grades 1-3 of Math Mammoth, the author highly recommends buying a 100-bead abacus.
 She also recommends an analog clock and a ruler for those grades, as well as a few more measuring instruments for grade three.
 (The list is halfway down this page.)

 For most young children, this won’t be enough hands-on materials.
-Subscribe at the bottom of this page for my free Minimalist Math Manipulative Guide that will help you put together your own hands-on math materials kit with items you have around the house.
+Start with my free Minimalist Math Manipulative Guide to put together your own hands-on math materials kit with items you have around the house.